Posted: Mar 26, 2014 6:28 PM

 Sells was condemned for slashing the throats of two girls at a home near Del Rio in South Texas' Val Verde County in 1999.
 A 13-year-old, Kaylene Harris, died.
 Her 10-year-old friend, Krystal Surles, survived.
 He's also been linked to more than a dozen other slayings and has claimed responsibility for dozens more.

-Hernandez-Llanas, a Mexican national, was sentenced to die for the 1997 beating death of Glen Lich, who owned a ranch where Hernandez-Llanas worked near Kerrville.
+Hernandez-Llanas, a Mexican national, is condemned for the beating death of Glen Lich, owner of a ranch near Kerrville where Hernandez-Llanas worked.

 "Time is truly of the essence," the lawyers said in the suit.
 "Without information about where the drugs come from, and the purity, potency and integrity of those drugs, neither Mr. Hernandez Llanas nor Mr. Sells can evaluate the risk that their executions will subject them to cruel and unusual pain in violation of the Eighth Amendment."